About Us

 The Conference advocates by:

-Building and maintaining relationships with state and federal lawmakers, as well as other advocacy organizations with shared interests.
+The VCC builds relationships with state and federal lawmakers, and partners with advocates who have shared interests.

 Supporting diocesan efforts by providing resources that apply Church teaching to current issues.

-Promoting grassroots and grasstops advocacy among Catholics and other people of goodwill.
+Promoting grassroots and grasstops advocacy.
 This includes using the VCC email advocacy network and in-person advocacy, such as visits to legislators’ district or capital city offices.

 Communicating regularly with parishes and Catholic entities, as well as Catholic and secular print, electronic and social media.